 When it comes to using and understanding the contents of a report, good design requires the following:

 In this all encompassing Looker Studio Template, the data and metrics are extremely clear.
-At a glance, you know exactly what data you’re looking at, the period the data is from, a comparison to the previous period and green/red colour indications of whether the performance of a certain metric has increased or decreased.
+At a glance, you know exactly what data you’re looking at, the period the data is from, a comparison to the previous period, and green/red color indications of whether the performance of a certain metric has increased or decreased.

 The left-hand navigation contributes to the ease of use of the report.
 Icons quickly reference the source of the data (Analytics vs Ads vs Search Console) with descriptive headings beside them that imply a deeper dive into those metrics.